Buying a home together as a first-time buyer and existing homeowner

 Early repayment charges and porting your mortgage

 If the homeowner still has a mortgage with early repayment charges (ERCs) due to being within the initial deal period, there could be an option to port (transfer) that existing mortgage to the new property while adding the first-time buyer onto the mortgage.
-This approach can avoid costly penalties and retain potentially advantageous mortgage terms.

 mortgage concept